Darkpaster/Darkpaster.github.io/src/content/topics/en/society/studing.md

 The environment is not just the physical space.
 It's the informational, social, and emotional architecture in which we place a person.

-- Don't fight laziness—create an environment where the next step is obvious and provides a small dose of dopamine (the joy of success).
+- Don't fight laziness — create an environment where the next step is obvious and provides a small dose of dopamine (the joy of success).

 - Don't call for generosity — create conditions of abundance and safety where sharing becomes natural.

-- Don't punish for mistakes—create a "sandbox" where mistakes are a cheap and safe way to get feedback from reality.
+- Don't punish for mistakes — create a "sandbox" where mistakes are a cheap and safe way to get feedback from reality.

 Change the conditions, and new behavior will become the inevitable result of adaptation.